 There would usually be a “30-day problem free period” clause in the LOI and TA stating that within this period, the tenant has the right to alert the landlord to any defects in the property.
 As the landlord, you would be liable to any cost to do with the repair or replacement of the said problems during this period.

-If you found this article helpful, 99.co recommends Here’s why renting in Singapore isn’t as expensive as you think and Diversity-Friendly Property Rentals In Singapore.
+If you found this article helpful, 99.co recommends Here’s why renting in Singapore isn’t as expensive as you think and Diversity-Friendly property rentals In Singapore.

-Is it illegal to rent out HDB?
+Is it illegal to rent our your HDB flat?

-No, if you meet the eligibility criteria.
+Not if you meet the eligibility criteria.
 For instance, only Singapore citizens can rent out the whole HDB flat.
 Singapore citizens and PRs can rent out their bedrooms if their flat is a 3-room or bigger.